Brett Daley

 Google Scholar GitHub LinkedIn Gmail

-I am a research scientist at Meta, where I work on reinforcement learning and large language models.
+I’m a research scientist at Meta.
+I work on reinforcement learning and large language models.

 I received my PhD in Computing Science from the University of Alberta (:canada:), advised by Marlos C. Machado and Martha White.
-My thesis was titled “Multistep Credit Assignment in Deep Reinforcement Learning”.
-During my PhD, I completed internships at Meta and Sony AI.
+My award-winning thesis was titled “Multistep Credit Assignment in Deep Reinforcement Learning”.
+I interned at Meta and Sony AI during my PhD.

-Previously, I earned my MS in Computer Science and BS in Electrical/Computer Engineering from Northeastern University (:us:), and my MMS in Global Affairs from Tsinghua University (:cn:) as a Schwarzman Scholar.
-During my undergraduate studies, I completed internships at Tesla and SpaceX, which ignited my initial career interest in AI.
+Previously, I earned my MS in Computer Science and BS in Electrical/Computer Engineering from Northeastern University (:us:), and my MMS in Global Affairs from Schwarzman College, Tsinghua University (:cn:).
+I interned at Tesla and SpaceX in 2016-2017, which ignited my initial career interest in AI.

 Research Interests